 Covenant occasionally enters a cooperative agreement with another hosting school to allow a student to play a sport that Covenant does not currently offer.
-These have been done in the past for Varsity Girls Soccer, Lacrosse, and Baseball.
+Please speak to the Athletic Director if you would like to discuss this further.

 4.5 ACADEMIC ELIGIBILITY for CO-CURRICULAR ACTIVITIES